David Geffen: Political views

 Geffen is a donor to Democratic Party candidates and organizations, and was an early financial supporter of President Bill Clinton.
 In 2001, he had a quarrel with the former president over Clinton's decision not to pardon Leonard Peltier, on whose behalf he had lobbied the President.

 Geffen was an early supporter of Barack Obama’s presidential campaign and raised $1.3 million for Obama in a Beverly Hills fundraiser.

-Along with other Hollywood figures including Steven Spielberg and Brad Pitt, Geffen donated to oppose Proposition 8 in the November 2008 election.
+Along with other Hollywood figures, including Steven Spielberg and Brad Pitt, Geffen donated to oppose Proposition 8 in the November 2008 election.
 Proposition 8 would have amended California's Constitution to ban same-sex marriage.
 California's voters passed Proposition 8 by a margin of 52.24% to 47.76%.
 Decisions in federal courts ultimately invalidated California's prohibition of same-sex marriage.
 See 2008 California Proposition 8 § Legal challenges.

 Geffen, among other wealthy Democrats, donated to the Lincoln Project, a Republican-led super PAC that opposed the re-election of Donald Trump and the Republican senators who supported Trump in the 2020 presidential election.

 Controversy

 Until 2017, Geffen owned a Malibu compound on Carbon Beach.
 In 1983, Geffen received permits from the California Coastal Commission to build a Cape Cod-style compound over multiple beachfront lots in exchange for creating a public pathway to the beach.
 He failed to build that pathway, and in 2002, filed a lawsuit to block public access altogether.
 After a protracted three-year legal battle, Geffen reached a settlement with the Coastal Commission, granting the public a nine-foot-wide easement to the beach and reimbursing the state and non-profit groups $300,000 in legal fees.

 The pathway was opened on May 30, 2005, to national and international media coverage.
 The controversy has been called the "most famous Malibu battle" for beach access.
 The Coastal Commission later contacted the state transportation department without receiving a response to ask if the curb cuts that prevented public parking were valid, amid rumors that Geffen had installed four fake garage doors.
 The house was later sold to Mark Walter, the principal owner of the Los Angeles Dodgers, for $85 million.

 On March 9, 2022, The Wall Street Journal reported that Geffen, Barry Diller and Diller's stepson, Alex von Furstenberg, were being investigated by the Securities and Exchange Commission and the United States Department of Justice for insider trading of options on Activision Blizzard just three days before Microsoft's announced acquisition.
-Diller denied the allegations and claimed it was "simply a lucky bet".
+Diller denied the allegations and said it was "simply a lucky bet".

 During the COVID-19 pandemic, Geffen drew backlash for posting on Instagram that he and a 45-member crew were self-isolating in the Grenadines on the Rising Sun.

-Geffen has been ranked the most polluting individual American and second most polluting individual in the world, largely due to his yachts.
+In 2021, Geffen was ranked the most polluting individual American and second most polluting individual in the world, largely due to his yachts.